Primary

 Actively protract your shoulder blades as you push your hands forward—imagine spreading your shoulder blades apart on your rib cage.
 Round through your thoracic spine, not your lower back.
 Breathe into the space between your shoulder blades.

-Want Upper Back Stretch in your program?
+See where Upper Back Stretch fits in your weekly plan

 Extend arms in front at shoulder height.